-Full text of the letter and the list of signatories can be viewed here.
+Follow the link for the full text of the letter and the list of signatories.

 Toni Vernelli, Veganuary’s International Head of Communications, says: “2020 brought much hardship and heartbreak, but it has also given us an opportunity to change and build a better future.”
 She added “Veganuary offers people a way to take positive action to protect our health and our planet, as well as help prevent future pandemics.
 The huge response we’ve had this year shows it’s exactly what many people need right now.”